amark-23/Dana_Compiler/Dana/README.md

 You can also find some example programs in this directory:

-   -bubblesort.dana    : the BubbleSort algorithm
+   - bubblesort.dana    : the BubbleSort algorithm
-   -hanoi.dana         : the well-known Towers of Hanoi problem -helloworld.dana    : typical hello world! program -primes.dana        : prints primes between 1 and n
+   - hanoi.dana         : the well-known Towers of Hanoi problem
+   - helloworld.dana    : typical hello world! program
+   - primes.dana        : prints primes between 1 and n
-   -reversestring.dana : reverses a string
+   - reversestring.dana : reverses a string

 ---